Ogunpa River: Public safety

 Household waste is known to be dumped along the path of the Ogunpa.
 This sometimes results in disastrous consequences.

 In 1960, more than 1,000 residents were rendered homeless when the Ogunpa River exceeded its banks.
 More than 500 houses were damaged in 1963 when the river again flooded the city.
 In 1978, official record confirmed that 32 bodies were retrieved from the ruins of the flood and more than 100 houses were destroyed.

 Disaster

 It was, however, the flood of August 31, 1980 that gave the Ogunpa national and international notoriety.
 After about 10 hours of heavy downpour recorded as four times heavier than it was during the 1978 flood, the city of Ibadan was virtually left in ruins.
 More than 100 bodies were retrieved from the debris of collapsed houses and vehicles washed away by the deluge.
 Over 200 people died and over 50,000 were left homeless.

+Pollution

+Ibadan is one of many key regions in the globe where managing solid waste poses a serious threat to the environment and the general public's health.
+The city, which has a population of over 3 million, produces a lot of waste every day, and the lack of a solid waste management system has caused illegal dumps to develop, waterways to get contaminated, and diseases to spread.
+The Ogunpa River, which flows through the city's core and is significantly polluted by solid waste, including plastics, bottles, and other non-biodegradable items, is one such example.
+The river, an important source of water for the community, has been poisoned as a result.
+And many people have been exposed to water-borne illnesses like cholera, typhoid, and dysentery.